harleypig/dotvim/docs/LANGUAGE_SETUP_TEMPLATE.md

 * [package-name](link) - Brief description of the package and its purpose.
     Include installation method (prefer pipx over pip where applicable).

+Install manually:

+#### package-name

+Instructions on how to install manually (wget, curl, install, etc.)

 ### Plugins and Extensions Used

 * [plugin-name](link) (Plugin/Extension type) - Brief description including